DIGITALAX/KinoraSDK/README.md

 # Quick Start

 ## Envoker

 The Envoker class simplifies Quest setup.

-It handles deployment and instantiation from the Kinora Factory Contract Suite, publishing to Lens Protocol with integrated Kinora Open Actions and the configuration of milestones, escrowed rewards and token gated participation.
+It handles deployment and instantiation from the Kinora Contract Suite, publishing to Lens Protocol with integrated Kinora Open Actions and the configuration of milestones, escrowed rewards and token gated participation.

 ```typescript
 import { Envoker } from "kinora-sdk";